psychdatascience/FDS-CourseOne/009_HW_Methods.md

         - Extract and print the last 2 elements.
         - Extract and print the elements from index 3 to 6 (inclusive).
         - Extract and print every 2nd element from the list.
+        - Extract and print every 2nd element *starting from the end of the list*.

 3. **Tuples:**
     - Given the tuple `tup = (5, 10, 15, 20, 25, 30, 35, 40)`: